SEPP 72(t) in Early Retirement

 The Amortization Method

 Annual distribution is the same each year.
 It’s determined by life expectancy and a chosen interest rate (federal mid-term rate).
-New as of 2022, you can also use a 5% minimum interest rate to increase your SEPP payment in early retirement.
+As of 2022, you can use a 5% minimum interest rate to increase your SEPP payment in early retirement.

 The Annuitization Method